jmzambon/libreoffice-code-highlighter/README.md

 # Code Highlighter 2
-Code snippet highlighter for LibreOffice.
+Code snippet highlighter for LibreOffice Writer.

 Code Highlighter 2 is a forked of [Code Highlighter](https://github.com/slgobinath/libreoffice-code-highlighter), originally created by slgobinath but no more maintained.